And Now For Something Completely Different…Welcome to CES 2025

 But the real turning point came in 2017 when Cox Media Group head Bill Hendrich told me I had whetted his appetite for CES.
 But he wouldn’t think of attending this sprawling mass of technology without guidance.
 And that stimulated us to connect with the Consumer Technology Association – the organization that produces CES – to figure out how we might guide radio’s corporate leadership through the sprawling hallways of the Las Vegas Convention Center, as well as exhibit areas that included Eureka Park, C Space, and the many other conference and convention centers that make up the morass that is CES.

-That first year, it was “CEO City” – among others, Caroline Beasley, David Field, Weezie Kramer, Jeff Warshaw, Beth Newhoff, Drew Horowitz, Dave Bestler, Hendrich, and many other broadcast radio executives – most of whom had never attended CES.
+That first year, it was “CEO City” – among others, Caroline Beasley, David Field, Weezie Kramer, Jeff Warshaw, Beth Neuhoff, Drew Horowitz, Dave Bestler, Hendrich, and many other broadcast radio executives – most of whom had never attended CES.
 In successive years, we’ve hosted leaders from scores of companies and organizations, representing commercial, public, and Christian radio.

 We’ve learned a ton, had a sneak peak at the future, and we’ve enjoyed great times with many of our most important clients.
 In the meantime, we’ve watched radio broadcaster attendance at CES skyrocket.